Consider subproject organization of the Gromacs project

 The upgrade to a newer redmine version alleviates the most serious problems: duplicate commit linking seems to be gone, and it is possible to inherit members for a subproject from the main project.
 It could still be worth to move the issues under the main project for clarity (it is not always clear where an issue belongs), but that is less important, so changed the priority to low.

-#6 Updated by Teemu Murtola about 5 years ago
+#6 Updated by Teemu Murtola over 5 years ago

 - Status changed from New to Resolved